Working at Heights | Hazards and Control Measures 2021

 850mm and no higher than 900mm from the walking surface.

-Working at height toolbox talk and warning monitor
+height toolbox talk and warning monitor

 Before start